seekaddo/breath/readme.md

 system identification and much more.
 You'll get a precise idea by exploring the breath/ subdirectory of the source tree.

-The library has been developed over a period of about 16 years (as of June 2019) and I don't claim that all of it is of production quality.
+The library has been developed, in my spare time, over a period of about 16 years (as of June 2019) and I don't claim that all of it is of production quality.

 Some components don't take full advantage of the latest standards (e.g. they don't use `noexcept`) and some are or will be superseded by standard components